isaacnmm/pestpolicy-hugo2XX/content/posts/best-antifouling-paint-for-fiberglass/index.md

 Cons: - Slightly expensive - Irritates the eyes on contact - Needs dilution on some materials

-> See Also: > Deck Stain for Weathered Wood

 ###  [6.
 Rust-Oleum Fiberglass Pint 207000 Topside Paint](https://www.amazon.com/dp/B000BZX092/?tag=p-policy-20)